yeoedward/Neural-Turing-Machine/README.md

 ## Checkpoints

 Checkpoint files are automatically saved by `copy_task.py` every 1000 training iterations.
-You can reload a saved model and run it using custom inputs using `analyze.py`.
+You can reload a saved model and run it with custom inputs using `analyze.py`.
 You might have to make some changes specific to your experiment.

 ## Report